 A map is another example of a model that summarizes reality.
 To contain all the detail of the real world a map would have to be as big as the world itself.
 So maps leave out a lot of detail, yet many are still quite useful.

 SCM Globe combines a useful mathematical model (defined by the four entities) with a useful map (defined by Google Maps).
 It leaves out some supply chain detail and complexity yet models the essential operations of any supply chain anywhere in the world but leaves out some of the details and complexity.
 Yet it still creates an accurate picture of any supply chain you wish to explore.
-Listed below are links to pages in this online guide where you can learn more about techniques and best practices for building supply chain models and using simulations to explore possibilities and solve problems:
+Listed below are links to pages in this online guide where you can learn more about techniques and best practices for building supply chain models and using simulations to explore options and solve problems:

 - Tips for Building Supply Chain Models